rfitak/GST_Demographic_History/README.md

 Most of the data, including VCF files of SNPs and results of the simulations are available at:

-Fitak, Robert; Johnsen, Sönke (2018): Single nucleotide polymorphisms and PSMC results in the green sea turtle *Chelonia mydas*.
+Fitak, R & Johnsen, S (2018): Single nucleotide polymorphisms and PSMC results in the green sea turtle *Chelonia mydas*.
 PANGAEA, [https://doi.pangaea.de/10.1594/PANGAEA.890759](https://doi.pangaea.de/10.1594/PANGAEA.890759)

 Some ancillary data files and custom scripts are also available in the [Data](./Data) folder.